marmello77/network-drawing/README.md

 E-mail: marmello@gmail.com .

 How to cite: Mello MAR.
 2017.
-Drawing networks in R. Ecological Synthesis Lab at the University of São Paulo, Brazil.
+Drawing networks in R. Ecological Synthesis Lab of the University of São Paulo, Brazil.

 Published on April 25th, 2017 (English version).